Status |

 This much anticipated scheme will see a new road built as an extension from Blair Mayne Road South with a new roundabout at the Scrabo Road, then south parallel but south of Jubilee Road and join the Comber Road at a new roundabout.
 The road will then run from here to terminate on Portaferry Road.
 Another roundabout close to the airport will give access to the new Castlebawn retail park.
 This project is being partly funded by the developers of the Castlebawn site.
 It will include a 13-metre single span bridge across the canal.
 The contract also includes the widening of Comber Road between the new roundabout and the existing Circular Road (ie past Jubilee Road, Lidl etc).

 The scheme has been controversial: firstly, it will involve the removal of the former railway embankment which the Roads Service described as an "eyesore" but which is valued by local residents as a haven for wildlife.
 There is dispute over whether badgers live here.
 Also, it will run very close to some houses on Trasnagh Drive.
-The Roads Service have proposed various sound barriers, but a local meeting that I attended revealed much acrimony from residents.
+Roads Service have proposed various sound barriers, but a local meeting that I attended revealed much acrimony from residents.
 The roundabout at Scrabo Road was an addition to the original plan, and may have been to placate these residents.

 Access to Jubilee Road will remain by traffic lights onto Comber Road.
 There are no plans to open up a western access.
 Residents of the Westwinds estate will benefit from a pedestrian crossing close to the estate, giving access across the road to Jubilee Road.